1ilir0lika/TGenda/README.md

 ## features
-1 you can change your past choices
+1. you can change your past choices
-2 you can have as many participants as you want
+2. you can have as many participants as you want
-3 you can choose any month of any year
+3. you can choose any month of any year

+## how the bot looks
 ![image](https://github.com/1ilir0lika/Dcalendar/assets/49962713/9d8d273d-8c3c-4846-bca2-db4b565ffce8)

 ## how to use